 Virtual reality is a computer-originated environment of an alternate world or reality, mainly used in video games and three-dimensional movies to create enhanced simulations.
-The technology shuts down the real world and ‘immerse’ the viewer into another environment using sensory equipment like headsets and gloves.
+The technology shuts down the real world and ‘immerses’ the viewer into another environment using sensory equipment like headsets and gloves.
 Besides games and 3D movies, VR has a long journey in the education, training, and science fields.

-Augmented reality is the cousin of virtual reality and makes no pretence of creating a virtual environment.
+Augmented reality is the cousin of virtual reality and makes no pretense of creating a virtual environment.
 It simply fuses the real world with computer-generated virtual elements.
 These digital elements are then shown on the actual surfaces in reality within the viewers’ field of vision.
 (Example: Pokémon GO).
 It doesn’t use special devices like Oculus Rift, Google Cardboard, or HTC Vive but can be accessed through smartphone screens.

 In this blog, we will discuss various domains in which AR and VR applications are actively being used and how these innovations will impact industries and human lives:

 Travel & Tourism

 When national lockdowns forced us all to stay at our homes during a global pandemic, and the only quick trip was to a grocery store, neighborhood walk, or hospital, AR/VR came to the limelight.
 This technology enables people around the globe to experience new cities, beaches, islands, and restaurants from the comfort of their homes.

 Remarkable places like Louvre Museum, Bryce Canyon in the U.S., and Giant’s Causeway in Ireland have organized mesmerizing virtual tours.
 Also, a massive hike is observed in the sale of Virtual Reality Devices that takes viewers to various parts of the earth that one can only assume to visit.